-Eric Turkewitz’s New York Personal Injury Law Blog has a post on Staten Island’s Acting Supreme Court Justice Philip Straniere growing a pretty much out of control beard in protest of New York judges failure to get a raise in nine years from their $135,900 salary.
-As Eric points out, first year salaries at large New York firms go well beyond the salary of a New York judge.
+Eric Turkewitz’s New York Personal Injury Law Blog has a post on Staten Island’s Acting Supreme Court Justice Philip Straniere growing an out-of-control beard in protest of New York judges failure to get a raise in nine years from their $135,900 salary.
+As Eric points out, first-year salaries at large New York firms go well beyond the salary of a New York judge.

 Look, I’m mindful of the judge’s point.
 I also support higher judicial salaries because I think it will help recruit and, more importantly, retain good judges.
 (I also think judges should make more as their tenure increases.)
-But I don’t think growing a beard in protest is the solution and it certainly is not good PR for the legal profession.
-Believe me, there is not going to be a huge groundswell of public sympathy for the poor judge making only $135,900 with, I’m sure, wonderful benefits, a great pension, etc. If this judge feels that strongly about it, he should leave the bench and go get a job.
-I’m sure he will find a job paying at least twice that in New York second in the Big Apple.
-But here’s the thing: there are going to be qualified lawyers making three times what this judge is making lining up to take his place.
+But I don’t think growing a beard in protest is the solution, and it certainly is not good PR for the legal profession.
+Believe me, there will not be a huge groundswell of public sympathy for the poor judge making only $135,900 with, I’m sure, wonderful benefits, a great pension, etc. If this judge feels that strongly about it, he should leave the bench and go get a job.
+I’m sure he will find a job paying at least twice that in a New York second in the Big Apple.
+But here’s the thing: there will be qualified lawyers making three times what this judge is making lining up to take his place.